Top 10 Information

 passwords.

-Security Tip #8 - Security Assessments
+Security Tip #8 - Security Audits

-It is often difficult to decide where to properly
+It is often difficult to decide where to

-allocate your security budget.
-Rather than simply
+properly allocate your security budget.
+Rather

-throwing money at the problem, leading organizations
+than simply throwing money at the problem,

-use periodic
+leading organizations use periodic security

-security assessments to help pinpoint network
+assessments to help pinpoint network security

-security issues.
+issues.

-As new vulnerabilities are discovered on a daily
+As new vulnerabilities are discovered on a

-anti-virus updates, subscribing to recurring
+regular anti-virus updates, subscribing to

-security assessments helps an organization identify
+recurring security audits helps an organization

-network security weaknesses before they can be
+identify network security weaknesses before they

-exploited.
+can be exploited.

 In addition to protecting your IT systems,